Russell-Waterhouse/blog/content/post/when-is-done-done.md

 Let's break down the costs and the cost of delay!

 Remember, this is a patch that appears to work for a bug that is active in production systems and affecting a small subset of our users.
-Also, let's say this is a fairly surgical patch, ~6 lines of code or so.
+Also, let's say this is a surgical patch, ~6 lines of code or so.
 Not a big change.

 The cost of adding comments to code before shipping is nonzero, but the cost of delay is zero.
 Those comments can be added after we have shipped and fixed the problem in production.
 I don't believe in that "if you don't do it right away you won't ever do it" line.
 I go back and add comments to code that I worked on that was urgent afterwards.
-If you're not disciplined enough to actually follow through with that, maybe you would do this math differently.
+If you're not disciplined enough to follow through with that, maybe you would do this math differently.

 Thus, I add the comments in a separate PR that I do after the patch was live in production systems.
 It is much the same story with the documentation.